 The Comoro Islands which lie north-west of Madagascar in the Indian Ocean were admitted to the United Nations on Wednesday (12 November).

-The Comoro Islands which lie north-west of Madagascar in the Indian Ocean were admitted to the United Nations on Wednesday (12 November).
+Background: The Comoro Islands which lie north-west of Madagascar in the Indian Ocean were admitted to the United Nations on Wednesday (12 November).
 Their admission brings the world body's membership to a total of 143 states.

 The former French colony did not receive French support for its candidacy because of a dispute over one of the islands, Mayotte.
 The residents of Mayotte have opted to remain French.